Government

 City Council

-Statesville Citizens are appointed to serve on a variety of boards, commissions, and committees that are very important to the working our our City.
+Statesville Citizens are appointed to serve on a variety of boards, commissions, and committees that are very important to the working our city.

 Boards & Commisions